AdobeDocs/commerce-php/src/pages/development/prepare/development-roadmap.md

 ---
-title: Roadmap for Developing and Packaging Components | Commerce PHP Extensions
+title: Develope and package components | Commerce PHP Extensions
 description: See an overview of the steps involved in building and distributing Adobe Commerce and Magento Open Source components.
 ---